danialrp/laravel-farapayamak/README.md

 <a name="support-security"></a>
 ## Support & Security

-This plugin supports Laravel 5.8 or greater.
+This package supports Laravel 5.8 or greater.
 * In case of discovering any issues, please create one on the [Issues](https://github.com/danialrp/laravel-farapayamak/issues) section.
 * For contribution, fork this repo and implements your code, then create a PR.